murning/facing-the-music/README.md

 This is an effect that is experienced to some degree in the human auditory system and is often referred to as the "cone of confusion".
-We have developed a number of novel ways of dealing with this issue, one of which being subtle head movements that aid in the process of localisation.
+As humans we have developed a number of novel ways of dealing with this issue, one of which being small head movements that aid in the process of localisation.
 Taking inspiration from this biological phenomenon, this system utilizes a rotation algorithm in conjunction with a series of predictions to mitigate front back ambiguity.

 #### Front Back Labelling

-For the purpose of training networks, during data synthesis each direction of arrival was labelled with the two possible directions that could arise as a result of the front-back confusions.
-For example, a data point that has a direction of arrival of 45 degrees would be labelled as 45 degrees and 315 degrees.
-This labelling technique in conjunction with a rotation algorithm and successive predictions allows for a probability for each possible direction to be determined.
-Thus the direction with the highest probability is determined as the true direction of arrival.
+For the purpose of training networks, during data synthesis each DOA was labelled with the two possible directions that could arise as a result of the front-back confusions.
+For example, a data point that has a DOA of 45 degrees would be labelled as 45 degrees and 315 degrees.
+This labelling technique in conjunction with a rotation algorithm and successive predictions allows for a probability for each possible DOA to be determined.
+Thus the DOA with the highest probability is determined as the true direction of arrival.

 After data synthesis the file names and their associated directions of arrival